 The Company collects amounts in advance for certain of its contracts with customers.
 These amounts are deferred until control of the product or service is transferred to the customer at which time it is recognized as revenue.
 As of March 31, 2023, the Company had approximately \$757.7 million of deferred revenue in the semiconductor product segment, of which \$121.4 million is included within accrued liabilities and the remaining \$636.3 million is included within other long-term liabilities on the Company's consolidated balance sheet.
-As of March 31, 2022, the Company had approximately \$117.6 million of deferred revenue in the semiconductor product segment, of which \$73.2 million is included within accrued liabilities and the remaining \$44.4 million is included within other long-term liabilities on the Company's consolidated balance sheets.
+As of March 31, 2022, the Company had approximately \$117.6 million of deferred revenue in the semiconductor product segment, of which \$73.2 million is included within accrued liabilities and the remaining \$44.4 million is included within other long-term liabilities on the Company's consolidated balance sheet.
 Deferred revenue represents amounts that have been invoiced in advance which are expected to be recognized as revenue in future periods.
 Approximately \$73.2 million of deferred revenue recorded on the Company's consolidated balance sheets as of March 31, 2022, was recognized as revenue during fiscal 2023.
 This amount was immaterial for each of fiscal 2022 and fiscal 2021.

-Of the \$757.7 million of deferred revenue as of March 31, 2023, \$674.7 million is cash collected from customers under the LTSAs of which \$57.5 million is included within other long-term liabilities.
+Of the \$757.7 million of deferred revenue as of March 31, 2023, \$674.7 million is cash collected from customers under the LTSAs of which \$57.5 million is included within accrued liabilities and \$617.2 million is included within other long-term liabilities.
 Under these LTSAs, the Company receives an upfront deposit from the customer in exchange for assured supply over the contract period, which typically ranges from three to five years.
 If the customer does not meet the minimum purchase commitments defined in the contract, the Company may retain all, or portions of, the deposit as revenue.
-If the Company fails to assure supply as defined in the contract, the Company may retain all, or portions of, the deposit as revenue.
 If the Company fails to assure supply as defined in the contract, the deposit, or portions of it, will be returned to the customer.
 The remaining performance obligations for the LTSAs were approximately \$4.18 billion as of March 31, 2023, of which approximately 15% is expected to be recognized as net sales during the next 12 months.
 The amount and timing of such net sales is uncertain because it depends on the satisfaction of commitments made in the LTSAs, which may be affected by the timing and amount of orders placed by customers, contract modifications, variable consideration, sales channels, and manufacturing and supply chain challenges.
 The remaining \$83.0 million of deferred revenue as of March 31, 2023 is related to other cash payments received from customers in advance of the Company's performance obligations being satisfied.
 Most of the \$83.0 million will be recognized as net sales within the next 12 months.